Giant Panda FAQs

 Conservation

-NZCBI’s giant panda conservation program is one of the world’s leading conservation efforts, proving collaboration and conservation science can save animals and ecosystems.
-Since First Lady Patricia Nixon welcomed the first giant pandas to Washington, D.C., in 1972, NZCBI has celebrated these charismatic bears, connecting millions onsite and online via the Giant Panda Cam to the Zoo’s giant pandas while creating one of the world’s leading giant panda conservation programs.
-Zoo breakthroughs helped move the giant panda from “endangered” to “vulnerable” on the global list of species at risk of extinction, but global conservation efforts are still necessary to ensure the survival of this species.
+The Smithsonian’s giant panda conservation program is one of the world’s leading conservation efforts, proving collaboration and conservation science can save animals and ecosystems.
+Millions have connected with pandas while visiting the park or watching the Giant Panda Cam.
+Scientific breakthroughs from Zoo researchers and scientists have helped move the giant panda from “endangered” to “vulnerable” on the International Union for Conservation of Nature’s Red List of Threatened Species.
+However, global conservation efforts are still necessary to ensure the survival of this species.

-By studying giant panda behavior, health, nutrition, genetics, habitat and reproduction, and training the next generation of wildlife professionals, the Zoo team is working to give pandas a brighter future in the wild and under human care.
-Learn more about the program’s history and accomplishments
+By studying giant panda behavior, health, nutrition, genetics, habitat and reproduction, and training the next generation of wildlife professionals, Smithsonian teams are working to give pandas a brighter future in the wild and under human care.
+Learn more about the program’s history and accomplishments.

 Brandie Smith, NZCBI’s John and Adrienne Mars Director, and Wu Minglu, Secretary General of the China Wildlife Conservation Association, signed a new 10-year breeding and research agreement May 1, 2024.
 The agreement is effective through April 2034.
 The Zoo has filed a permit application with the U.S. Fish and Wildlife Service to bring in a pair of giant pandas from China.